criticalscience/criticalscience.github.io/_pages/events.md

   {% endif %}
 {% endfor %}

+Currently, the sessions of the reading groups take place every other Friday at 16:00 at Mila.

 ## Coming up
 {% assign events = future_events | sort: 'date' %}
 {% if events.size == 0 %}